Sins of the Past

 Carlos the Rollerblader: Portlandia for Beginners

-When Carlos the Rollerblader moved to Portland, Oregon, he was not prepared for how weird -- or white -- his new city would be.
+When Carlos the Rollerblader moved to Portland, Oregon, they were not prepared for how weird -- or white -- their new city would be.

 Carlos the Rollerblader is a comedian, painter, and performance artist originally from Maryland.
-He was one of the founding comedians in Portland's first all-people-of-color comedy festival, Black Laughs Matter.
-He also hosts the Free Advice Hotline via Carlos the Rollerblader.
+Carlos was participated in Portland's first all-people-of-color comedy festival, NW Black Comedy Festival.
+Carlos also hosts the Free Advice Hotline via Carlos the Rollerblader.